David-Avila/dCommands/README.md

 that way the app will behave as expected.
 * There should be NO spaces at the beginning of a line.
 * There should be only one space between de command an the arguments.
+* If the command expect a number don't write a letter.

+# Thanks you!!